timothyokooboh/accesible-vue-components/README.md

 - Alert

 ## Documentation
-I am using storybook to document the usage of each components.
+I am using storybook to document the usage of each component.
 The link to the storybook documentation can be found <a href="https://practical-vuejs-course-prep-ui-library.vercel.app/">here.</a>